 Under the terms of the Master Loan Guarantee Agreement (MLGA), TERI is a 25% beneficial owner of the residual value of TERI guaranteed loans held in Trusts created by FMC.
-In October 2004, TERI amended the MLGA to receive increased administrative fees from the Trusts created in fiscal year 2005; correspondingly TERI's residual interest was reduced to 20% of the residual value of TERI loans in those Trusts.
+In certain cases, TERI has amended the MLGA to reduce TERI's beneficial interest in return for increased administrative fees from the Trusts.
+For Trusts created in 2006, TERI's beneficial interest ranged from 11.9% to 14.9%.
+For Trusts created in 2005, TERI's beneficial interest was reduced to 20%.

 TERI records an asset in its consolidated statements of financial position for the estimated fair value of its residual interest in FMC securitizations.
 Fair value quotes are not available for residual interests, so TERI estimates fair value, based on the present value of future expected cash flows, using management's best estimates of the key assumptions such as default rates, recovery rates, prepayment rates, discount rates and expected credit losses commensurate with the risks involved (Note 4).

 TERI records income for its share of the change in the fair value and any residual interest income it earns in excess of the residual interest in securitized portfolios receivable.
-During fiscal years 2005 and 2004, TERI recognized \$34,656,923 and \$21,126,180, respectively, of income from residual interests in securitized portfolios.
+During fiscal years 2006 and 2005, TERI recognized \$32,260,402 and \$34,656,923, respectively, of income from residual interests in securitized portfolios.